 .
 This method promotes data security as a basic and critical element of product development.
 We examine this concept and its promise for those who adopt it, businesses and consumers alike.

 Sometimes consumer data isn’t safe even if a business maintains solid data security measures.
 That’s because many companies outsource their marketing services to firms that have weak privacy measures.
 A few high-profile data breaches illustrate that risk.
 Our experts discuss how to safely share your information with marketers so the free cheeseburger you accept in exchange for information on your buying habits doesn’t cost you dearly.

 In our Ask the Expert column

-, Identity Theft 911’s Brian McGinley, senior vice president of data risk management, discusses how small businesses easily can incorporate Privacy by Design into their security systems.
+, IDT911’s Brian McGinley, senior vice president of data risk management, discusses how small businesses easily can incorporate Privacy by Design into their security systems.
 Finally, don’t miss our Hail & Hiss column

 , a roundup of the latest fraud-related news.

 We hope this issue is a game-changer for you.